Monday, May 3, 2010

 Snow peas before installing the trellis of branches

 It's no surprise to long-time Gallupians, but snowstorms in May are to be expected.
 The moisture they provide is a nice respite from the seemingly constant drying winds of April and May, but the cold night-time temperatures that follow these storms are an early spring gardeners nemesis.
 That phrase, 'early spring gardener,' is almost surely an oxymoron in Gallup.
 And yet, I've been steadily planting cold season crops since mid-march with pretty encouraging results- fingers are crossed considering there's still more than a month before the average last date for frost in early June.
 I posted about the snow peas and onions when I planted them and both are doing great.
 With a light layer of straw mulch over the soil the snow peas are about 6" high and just starting to curl their tendrils around the cut tree branches (great use for pruned elms) that form their trellis.
+The onions are 9-10" tall and amazingly haven't been crushed by the plodding footsteps of the neighborhood dogs (my dogs have self-trained themselves to avoid the beds of fluffy soil and straw:), though it's required me to be super vigilant at keeping the fence gates closed.
+Next to these onions I also planted some long-leafed spinach and radishes that have proven to be self-sufficient in the cold and are a week or two away from harvest size.

 Late-afternoon light on the shallots and carrots